Libraries

 The ISB library is about the joy of reading, finding information, critical thinking, curiosity, and inspiration.
 We have literature in different languages and literature representing cultures from around the world and different ways of life.

 As IB learners we aim to be reflective, open-minded, knowledgeable thinkers, and our book collection is a reflection of this.
 The ISB library has an ever-growing collection of books to support classes’ units of inquiry, but also a lot of books that both students and teachers never knew they needed!
-This is the concept of serendipity; stumbling across something you may never have thought about asking for, but may turn out to be helpful, make you laugh, or open your eyes to a new perspective.

 A note on Danish children’s literature: